 Web Page Item Description SIP Settings Enable SIP Operation ?
 When enabled, the device will transmit, receive, and process SIP messages according to the configured SIP settings below.
 Register with a SIP Server ?
 When enabled, the device will attempt to register to the configured SIP Server(s) on this page.
 To configure the device to send and receive point-to-point SIP calls, enable SIP Operation and disable Register with a SIP Server (see Section 2.7.8, "Configure the Paging Groups (PGROUPS) Parameters").
+Get SIP Params from InformaCast ?
+When enabled, the device will get its SIP configuration parameters from the InformaCast server.
+This will override the manually entered/auto provisioned SIP configuration.
 Buffer SIP Calls ?
 Also referred to as "delayed paging."
 Device will buffer up to four minutes of audio then play back the recording after hang up or after the buffer is full.
-Beep Before Page ?
-Device will play the user defined "pagetone" audio file before playing a SIP page.
+Beep Before Page 🛜 Device will play the user defined "pagetone" audio file before playing a SIP page.
 Primary SIP Server ?
 Enter the SIP server address as an IPv4 address in dotted decimal notation or a fully qualified domain name.
 This parameter also becomes the host portion of the SIP-URI for the device's extension on the primary SIP server.
 This field can accept entries of up to 255 characters in length.
 Primary SIP User ID ?
 Specify the SIP User ID for the Primary SIP Server.
 This parameter becomes the user portion of the SIP-URI for the device's extension on the primary SIP server.
 Enter up to 64 alphanumeric characters.
 Primary SIP Auth ID ?
 Specify the Authenticate ID for the Primary SIP Server.
 This parameter is required for SIP registration authentication.
 Enter up to 64 alphanumeric characters.
 Primary SIP Auth Password ?
 Specify the Authenticate Password for the Primary SIP Server.
 This parameter is required for SIP registration authentication.
 Enter up to 64 alphanumeric characters.
 Re-registration Interval (in seconds) The SIP Re-registration interval (in seconds) is the SIP Registration lease time, also known as the expiry.
 The supported range is 30-3600 seconds.
 Enter up to 4 digits.
 Backup SIP Server 1 ?
 Enter the backup SIP server address as an IPv4 address in dotted decimal notation or a fully qualified domain name.
 This parameter also becomes the host portion of the SIP-URI for the device's extension on the backup SIP server.
 This field can accept entries of up to 255 characters in length.
 Backup SIP User ID ?
 Specify the SIP User ID for the first backup SIP Server.
 This parameter becomes the user portion of the SIP-URI for the device's extension on the first backup SIP server.
 Enter up to 64 alphanumeric characters.
 Backup SIP Auth ID ?
 Specify the Authenticate ID for the first backup SIP server.
 This parameter is required for SIP registration authentication.
 Enter up to 64 alphanumeric characters.
 Backup SIP Auth Password ?
 Specify the Authenticate Password for the first backup SIP server.
 This parameter is required for SIP registration authentication.
 Enter up to 64 alphanumeric characters.
 Re-registration Interval (in seconds) The SIP Re-registration interval (in seconds) is the SIP Registration lease time, also known as the expiry.
 The supported range is 30-3600 seconds.
 Enter up to 4 digits.
-Backup SIP Server 2 ?
-Enter a second backup SIP server address as an IPv4 address in dotted decimal notation or a fully qualified domain name.
-This parameter also becomes the host portion of the SIP-URI for the device's extension on the second backup SIP server.
-This field can accept entries of up to 255 characters in length.